Lightning-Universe/Training-Studio_app/docs/source/training_studio.rst

 ----

 ********************************
-The Training Studio App Benefits
+The Research Studio App Benefits
 ********************************

-The Training Studio App builds on the Lightning HPO Sweep Component to provide a way to manage sweeps and accelerate ML development with some added benefits:
+The Research Studio App builds on the Lightning HPO Sweep Component to provide a way to manage sweeps and accelerate ML development with some added benefits:

 * A Command-Line Interface to run your local scripts as sweeps or create development tools such as notebooks.
 * A React UI to easily keep track of your sweeps and tools.
-* Ability to run the Training Studio App on your own GPU machines (on-prem) or on `lightning.ai <https://lightning.ai/>`_ cloud platform.
+* Ability to run the Research Studio App on your own GPU machines (on-prem) or on `lightning.ai <https://lightning.ai/>`_ cloud platform.
 * Ability to have several users connect to the same App and collaborate together.
 * Organize your sweeps checkpoints or logging with several loggers of your choice such as Wandb, Tensorboard.

 ----

 ***************************
-Run the Training Studio App
+Run the Research Studio App
 ***************************

 .. raw:: html